opt-tech/issues-by-assignee/README.md

 # Usage

-- Input all forms and push the submit button.
+- Input all forms and push "Search issues" button.
-- With LocalStorage, you can restore data to the form inputs.
+- You can restore data to the form inputs with LocalStorage.